 Organisms are simultaneously homogenized and treated with formaldehyde to crosslink DNA with nearby proteins.
 This chromatin is then isolated and fragmented by sonnication with a Diagenode bioruptor to fragments smaller than 1kb and stored at -80°C. An equivalent portion of each chromatin is retained and combined to be used as an input sample.
 For the IP, chromatin is first incubated with a polyclonal antibody raised against GFP (or another epitope, if appropriate) followed by immobilization with Protein G beads.
 After a series of washes, chromatin is eluted from the beads, reverse crosslinked, and digested with proteinase K to release the DNA.
 DNA is then purified using QIAGEN MinElute columns to obtain the genomic fragments corresponding to the binding sites of a transcription factor.

 Besides the strains that tagged with site-specific transcription factors, we will collect wild type fly for each of the four developmental stages following the same growth condition.
 These wild type samples will be used to conduct mock-IP with GFP antibody and H3K27Ac chromatin IP following the same ChIP protocol as described above.
 We discussed the necessity of doing these experiments in B3.3.

 B3.3 Joint ChIP sequencing pipeline for worm and fly

-Two to three IPs, along with their corresponding input are libraried using the Nugen Ovation Ultralow kit.
-In order to balance the cost and efficiency, libraries are checked on an Agilent Bioanalyzer DNA1000 chip and successful libraries are furthur proceeded to size selection for fragments from 200-1000bp using SPRIselect beads from Beckman Coulter.
+Two to three IPs, along with their corresponding input are used to make libraries utilizing the Nugen Ovation Ultralow kit.
+In order to balance the cost and efficiency, libraries are checked on an Agilent Bioanalyzer DNA1000 chip and successful libraries are further passed to size selection for fragments from 200-1000bp using SPRIselect beads from Beckman Coulter.
 Libraries are again quantified on a DNA1000 chip in order to not overload the Agilent High-Sensitivity chip.
 Equal molar amounts from each library are pooled and sequenced on Illumina HiSeq 4000 sequencer.